 - 1/4 cup maple syrup plus more for serving

-1 Preheat oven, prep baking dish: Preheat oven to 350°F. Grease an 8 or 9-inch square baking dish.
+Preheat oven to 350°F. Grease an 8 or 9-inch square baking dish.

-2 Layer cubed bread, cream cheese, and blueberries in baking dish: Place half of the bread cubes in the dish.
+Place half of the bread cubes in the dish.
 Sprinkle cream cheese cubes and half of the blueberries over the bread.
 Top with remaining bread cubes and blueberries.

 To make ahead, cover and chill overnight, and proceed the next morning to bake.

-3 Bake: Bake at 350°F until a knife inserted in the center comes out clean, about 1 hour to 1 hr 20 min.
+Bake at 350°F until a knife inserted in the center comes out clean, about 1 hour to 1 hr 20 min.
 Cover with aluminum foil if you notice the edges browning too much during baking.

-4 Serve: Let stand for 10 minutes before serving.
+Let stand for 10 minutes before serving.
 Cut into squares to serve.
 Serve with additional maple syrup.